Michael Massey Player Props: Royals vs. Orioles

 Michael Massey At The Plate

-- He has scored at least once 14 times this year (25.9%), including one multi-run game.
+- He has scored at least one run 14 times this season (25.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.